lodenrogue/hith/README.md

 ### Evaluator

 Recursively evaluates the AST.
-Special forms (`if`, `setq`, and `defvar`) receive their arguments unevaluated, while normal functions evaluate all arguments before invocation.
+Special forms (`if`, `setq`, `defvar`, and `defun`) receive their arguments unevaluated, while normal functions evaluate all arguments before invocation.

 Evaluation happens within an `Env` object, allowing environments to be nested through parent environments.
+User-defined functions create a new environment whose parent is the environment in which the function was defined, providing lexical scope.

 ## Running Tests